oussamazahdi/Minitalk/README.md

 ## 💬 Acknowledgements

-- 42 School for providing this challenging project
+- 1337 coding School for providing this challenging project
 - All fellow students who provided feedback and testing